OwnZones/efp/README.md

 // Create your receiver
 // Passing fragment time out and HOL time out if wanted else set HOL to 0
-// 50 == 50 ms before timing out not recieving all fragments for a frame
+// 50 == 50 ms before timing out not receiving all fragments for a frame
 // 20 == 20 ms before moving the head in HOL mode forward.
 ElasticFrameProtocolReceiver myEFPReceiver(50, 20);